-When putting out a percentage roadmap, you’re basically telling people: “our performance is up to you.
-You’ll be the one responsible should the project succeed or fail.”
+When putting out a percentage roadmap, you are basically telling your audience: “our performance depends on you.
+You will be the one responsible should the company succeed or fail.”
 This might quickly put off investors looking to grab an NFT for a quick flip.
-The downside of that is early investors and those with a hands-off approach may not feel as compelled to get in early and less motivated to stick around.
+The downside of that is early investors and those with a hands-off approach may not feel as compelled to get in early and are less motivated to stick around.

-If you pick a percentage-based model but aren’t 100% sure about your development paces and/or your community, you’d be putting yourself at risk.
-It’s mostly good for projects that have already had a prior history of successes or those with a more tight-knit and active audience.
+If you pick a percentage-based model but are not 100% sure about your development paces and/or your community, you should be putting yourself at risk.
+It is mostly good for projects that have already had a prior history of success or those with a more tight-knit and active audience.